Paracantha gentilis: Other herbivores Paracantha gentilis uses the same host plant resources as other Tephritidae, both native and introduced. Congener Paracantha genalis occupies a similar distribution to P. gentilis, being widely distributed across the Western United States, but is much rarer in terms of abundance. Little is known of this species' biology, but it appears to also use Cirsium flowerheads. Sister species Paracantha culta also uses Cirsium as a host plant, but is endemic to the Eastern United States. The ranges of P. culta and P. gentilis overlap in Texas, and both have been found at the same site in this region. The only native Cirsium-using Tephritid that is not in this genus is Terellia occidentalis, which has been found to overlap in host plants fairly frequently.

 In California, it has been shown that Cirsium flowerheads are attacked by multiple waves of herbivores.
-Paracantha gentilis was is often the first insect to reach the capitula and oviposit, followed by Terellia occidentalis, then Phycitodes mucidella.
+Paracantha gentilis is often the first insect to reach the capitula and oviposit, followed by Terellia occidentalis, then Phycitodes mucidella.
 P. gentilis appears to avoid interspecific competition through attacking earlier than these other two species, and only using the center of the capitula.
 P. gentilis also gradually surrounds itself with a mixture of dried feces and plant debris, which protects the third instar larval form and puparium.

 Multiple introduced species of European Tephritidae have become established in the Western United States, and as a result compete for host plants with native flies.
 Chaetostomella undosa is one of these adventive Tephritidae, and uses the flowerheads of both native and introduced Cirsium.
 The flight time of adults overlaps between C. undosa and P. gentilis, and both species oviposit into closed buds.
 The larvae of these species don't eat the same parts of the flowerhead, but P. gentilis may make the head unusable for C. undosa during the process of consumption.
 P. gentilis is more prolific with host plant usage, with one study finding 55.6% of seed heads in an area being infested by P. gentilis, versus 5.6% by C. undosa.